 How to get to Fuseta?

-Fuseta is relatively easy to get to, with easy access, by road, bus and even train.
-It’s a small town so once you arrive, it’s very easy to walk around.
+Fuseta is relatively easy to get to, with good access, by road, bus and even train.
+It’s a small town so once you arrive, it’s very simple to walk around.
 By bus, you’ll need to connect to a local service in Faro.
 EVA operate the service from Faro to V. R. St. Antonio regularly, and stops at Fuseta.
 It costs €4.30 for a one way and €8.60 for a return.
 To get the train to Fuseta you’ll again need to connect in Faro.
 Trains from Faro are available approximately every two hours throughout the day starting from 07:50 am.
 The return journey back to Faro is again available throughout the day, with the last train departing at 21:24.
 This is the same train line which will also take you to Olhão, Tavira, and all the way to V. R. St. Antonio.
 The train timetables are available here.

 What to see and do in Fuseta?